SAUAFG CVPR 2026 Workshop Banner

-ICCV 2025 Workshop on AI-driven Skilled Activity Understanding, Assessment & Feedback Generation
+Second International Workshop on AI-driven Skilled Activity Understanding, Assessment & Feedback Generation at CVPR 2026

 Speakers Call for Papers Paper Submission Program Organizers Contact